gusrub/sports-store/README.md

 We are using [dotenv](https://github.com/bkeepers/dotenv) for configuration of the application.
 Basically you have `.env` files, one per environment if you want like `.env.development`, or `.env.test` for testing, if you just have `.env` it will override others.

-Take a look at the included file for the required values and just change them.
+Take a look at the included `.env.example` file for the required values and change them, then rename the file accordingly to `.env.development` for instance.
+Note you also need a `.env.test` to run the tests.

 ### Initialization